Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: First-Principles Details of Torque Evaluations

 PrAlGe is modeled using Vienna Ab initio Simulation Package utilizing a GGA$+U$ method.
+The lattice constants for PrAlGe used in this calculation are a=4.24622\AA{}, c=14.6421\AA{}.
+We choose the primitive lattice vectors as

 We utilize a $14 \times 14 \times 14$ Gamma-centered mesh and an energy cutoff of $500$~eV.
-We implement a Hubbard $U$ of 4~eV as done in literature ~\cite{Chang2018}~\cite{Sanchez2020}.
+We implement a Hubbard $U$ of 4~eV, consistent with prior work ~\cite{Chang2018}~\cite{Sanchez2020}.
 Both collinear and noncollinear calculations are performed.The k-path used to obtain the band structures in Figs. ~\ref{fig:3}(c) and (d) follows the high symmetry points reported in Table ~\ref{table:highsymmpoints}.

 From the plane-wave calculation, we obtain a tight-binding Hamiltonian of the collinear calculation using Wannier90~\cite{Wannier90}.
-The atomic orbital basis used are Ge: $s,p$; Al: $s,p$; Pr: $d,f$, and these are chosen from the density of states calculations and agree with atomic orbitals chosen in previous literature of this material ~\cite{Chang2018}~\cite{Sanchez2020}.
+The atomic orbital basis used are Ge: $s,p$; Al: $s,p$; Pr: $d,f$, and these are chosen from the density of states calculations and agree with atomic orbitals chosen in previous literature of this material~\cite{Chang2018}~\cite{Sanchez2020}.
 Now that a tight-binding Hamiltonian has been achieved, WannSymm~\cite{Zhi2022WannSymm} is then used to symmetrize the Hamiltonian.

+The \textit{ab initio} torkance entering Eqs.\ref{eq:eventorkance} and \ref{oddtorkance} is evaluated on a 100 x 100 x 100 k point mesh.
+This choice is guided by explicit convergence tests performed at a representative magnetization direction $(\theta, \phi)=(0,0)$.
+The selected mesh provides a practical compromise between numerical convergence and computational cost.

-\section{Fitting at the Fermi energy}
+\section{Fitting at the Fermi Energy}

 Spin-orbit torques were computed over a range of chemical potentials, as shown in Fig.~\ref{fig:fxnMu}.
 For completeness, we also provide the fitted vector spherical harmonics coefficients evaluated at the DFT Fermi level $\mu=0$, summarized in Table.~\ref{table:twopart}.